scruffyscarf/Capstone/content/docs/2025/Ego_AI/week5.md

 ### Documentation

 Readme.md explain how to run Ego.AI in localhost.
-But Ego.AI now is hosted so we can edit part with localhost like optional.
+But Ego.AI now is hosted so we can edit part with starting in localhost like optional.

 ### ML Model Refinement